Tapo41/Relaxer/README.md

 - `Monthly Stats`: Show stats for previous months as well.

 - `Mobile Application`: Develop a mobile application for the product.

-## Documentation
-A complete project report for the system with use case diagram, web flow, relational diagram, etc can be found here: [MindWaves | Project Report](/documents/ProjectReport.pdf).

-A presentation for the project can be found here: [MindWaves | Presentation](/documents/Presentation.pdf).

 <hr>